fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `appsflyer`: S3 Role ARN
 	- Service `aws_cloudtrail`: The Role ARN required for authentication.
 	- Service `aws_cost`: The Role ARN required for authentication.
+	- Service `aws_cost_report`: The Role ARN required for authentication.
 	- Service `aws_inventory`: The Role ARN required for authentication.
 	- Service `aws_lambda`: The Role ARN required for authentication.
 	- Service `aws_msk`: If `sasl_mechanism` is set to `IAM`, enter your Role ARN